MagdielM/GDLog/README.md

 Any values outside of these will be treated as Default by the graph.

 Since the native C# enum where these options are defined, `GraphBehaviorOptions`, is inaccessible to GDScript, a GDScript type named `GraphBehavior` with identical options is also provided.
-Note that in the GDScript type the options are named in SCREAMING_CAMEL_CASE to better suit GDScript style guidelines.
+Note that in the GDScript type the options are named in SCREAMING_SNAKE_CASE to better suit GDScript style guidelines.

 ### Usage in GDScript vs. C#